From affine algebraic racks to Leibniz algebras and Yang-Baxter operators: Introduction

-Although there does not appear to be existing literature on rack schemes, we note that quandle varieties and ordinary set-theoretic racks have enjoyed increasing attention in algebraic geometry in the past decade.
-In particular, quandle varieties provide algebro-geometric analogues of Riemannian symmetric spaces \citelist{\cite{takahashi}\cite{takahashi2}} and applications to geometric invariant theory \cite{fan}.
+Although there does not appear to be existing literature on rack schemes, we note that quandle varieties and abstract racks have enjoyed increasing attention in algebraic geometry in the past decade.
+In particular, quandle varieties provide algebro-geometric analogues of Riemannian symmetric spaces \citelist{\cite{takahashi}\cite{takahashi2}} with applications to knot theory \cite{agl} and geometric invariant theory \cite{fan}.

-Ordinary racks and quandles provide invariants of not only knots and 3-manifolds but also various objects of study in algebraic geometry, particularly arithmetic algebraic geometry.
+Abstract racks and quandles provide invariants of not only knots and 3-manifolds but also various objects of study in arithmetic algebraic geometry.
 For example, quandles provide invariants of arithmetic schemes \cite{takahashi1} and categorical constructions of Hurwitz spaces \citelist{\cite{bianchi}\cite{bianchi2}}.
-Racks have similar applications in the theory of Hurwitz spaces and algebraic function fields \citelist{\cite{randal}\cite{shusterman}}.
+Racks have similar applications in the theory of Hurwitz spaces and algebraic function fields \citelist{\cite{randal}\cite{shusterman}\cite{landesman}\cite{ellenberg}}.
 The increasing attention racks and quandles have received in algebraic geometry provides another motivation for developing a modern scheme-theoretic treatment of algebraic racks.

+Rack schemes functorially induce rich families of solutions to the Yang--Baxter equations.
+The first algebro-geometric approaches to Yang--Baxter operators are due to Etingof \cite{etingof2} in 2003, who studied nondegenerate braided sets induced by complex Yang--Baxter varieties with birational morphisms.
+These were later studied in \citelist{\cite{adler}\cite{suris}\cite{frieden}}.
+Further connections between algebraic geometry and the Yang--Baxter equations were studied in \citelist{\cite{gorbunov}\cite{inoue}}.
+After this paper was posted to arXiv, Ma, Zhang, and Liu \cite{braces} gave examples of affine Yang--Baxter schemes induced by affine skew braces.